oscarlab/graphene-tests/python/README.md

 # Run Python with Graphene

-Here's an example of running a Python script into Graphene:
+Here's an example of running Python scripts under Graphene:

 Without SGX:
 ```